openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `document_number`: OPTIONAL.
 String representing an identifier/number that uniquely identifies a document that was issued to the End-User.
 This is used on one document and will change if it is reissued, e.g., a passport number, certificate number, etc. Note: `number` can be used as an alias for 'document_number' for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use `document_number`.
 * `personal_number`: OPTIONAL.
 String representing an identifier that is assigned to the End-User and is not limited to being used in one document, for example a national identification number, personal identity number, citizen number, social security number, driver number, account number, customer number, licensee number, etc.
 * `serial_number`: OPTIONAL.
 String representing an identifier/number that identifies the document irrespective of any personalisation information (this usually only applies to physical artefacts and is present before personalisation.
 * `date_of_issuance`: OPTIONAL.
-The date the document was issued as ISO 8601:2004 `YYYY-MM-DD` format.
+The date the document was issued as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `date_of_expiry`: OPTIONAL.
-The date the document will expire as ISO 8601:2004 `YYYY-MM-DD` format.
+The date the document will expire as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `issuer`: OPTIONAL.
 JSON object containing information about the issuer of this document.
 This object consists of the following properties:
     * `name`: OPTIONAL.
 Designation of the issuer of the document.
-    * All elements of the OpenID Connect `address` Claim ([@!OpenID])
+    * All elements of the OpenID Connect `address` Claim (see [@!OpenID])
     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `jurisdiction`: OPTIONAL.
-String containing the name of the region(s) / state(s) / province(s) / municipality(ies) that issuer has jurisdiction over (if it’s not common knowledge or derivable from the address).
+String containing the name of the region(s)/state(s)/province(s)/municipality(ies) that issuer has jurisdiction over (if this information is not common knowledge or derivable from the address).

-#### electronic_record
+#### Evidence Type electronic_record

-The following elements are contained in an `electronic_record` sub-element.
+The following elements are contained in an evidence sub-element where type is `electronic_record`.

 `type`: REQUIRED.
-Value MUST be set to "electronic_record".
+Value MUST be set to `electronic_record`.

 `validation_method`: OPTIONAL.
 JSON object representing how the authenticity of the record was determined.

   * `type`: REQUIRED.
 String representing the method used to check the authenticity of the record.
 For information on predefined `validation_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the validation.

 `verification_method`: OPTIONAL.
 JSON object representing how the user was proven to be the owner of the `claims`.

   * `type`: REQUIRED.
-String representing the method used to verify that the user is the person that the electronic_record relates too.
+String representing the method used to verify that the user is the person that the electronic record refers to.
 For information on predefined `verification_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the verification.

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification on behalf of the OP.
 This object SHOULD only be included if the OP did not perform the identity verification itself.
 This object consists of the following properties:

 * `organization`: REQUIRED.
 String denoting the organization which performed the verification on behalf of the OP.
 * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 This transaction identifier can be resolved into transaction details during an audit.

 `time`: OPTIONAL.
-Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this record was verified.
+Time stamp in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this record was verified.

 `record`: OPTIONAL.
 JSON object representing the record used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of electronic record.
 For information on predefined identity evidence values see [@!predefined_values].
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `personal_number`: OPTIONAL.
 String representing an identifier that is assigned to the End-User and is not limited to being used in one document, for example a national identification number, personal identity number, citizen number, social security number, driver number, account number, customer number, licensee number, etc.
 * `created_at`: OPTIONAL.
-The time the record was created as ISO 8601:2004 `YYYY-MM-DDThh:mm[:ss]TZD` format.
+The time the record was created as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `date_of_expiry`: OPTIONAL.
-The date the evidence will expire as ISO 8601:2004 `YYYY-MM-DD` format.
+The date the evidence will expire as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `source`: OPTIONAL.
 JSON object containing information about the source of this record.
 This object consists of the following properties:
     * `name`: OPTIONAL.
 Designation of the issuer of the document.
-    * All elements of the OpenID Connect `address` Claim ([@!OpenID]): OPTIONAL.
+    * All elements of the OpenID Connect `address` Claim (see [@!OpenID]): OPTIONAL.
     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s) / state(s) / province(s) / municipality(ies) that issuer has jurisdiction over (if it’s not common knowledge or derivable from the address).

-#### vouch
+#### Evidence Type vouch

+Note: This type is to be deprecated in future releases.
+Implementers are recommended to use `document` instead.
-The following elements are contained in an `vouch` sub-element.
+The following elements are contained in an evidence sub-element where type is `vouch`.

 `type`: REQUIRED.
-Value MUST be set to "vouch".
+Value MUST be set to `vouch`.

 `validation_method`: OPTIONAL.
 JSON object representing how the authenticity of the vouch was determined.

   * `type`: REQUIRED.
 String representing the method used to check the authenticity of the vouch.
 For information on predefined `validation_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the validation.

 `verification_method`: OPTIONAL.
-JSON object representing how the user was proven to be the owner of the `claims`.
+JSON object representing how the user was proven to be the owner of the Claims.

   * `type`: REQUIRED.
-String representing the method used to verify that the user is the person that the vouch relates too.
+String representing the method used to verify that the user is the person that the vouch refers to.
 For information on predefined `verification_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the verification.

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification on behalf of the OP.
 This object SHOULD only be included if the OP did not perform the identity verification itself.
 This object consists of the following properties:

 * `organization`: REQUIRED.
 String denoting the organization which performed the verification on behalf of the OP.
 * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 This transaction identifier can be resolved into transaction details during an audit.

 `time`: OPTIONAL.
-Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this vouch was verified.
+Time stamp in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this vouch was verified.

 `attestation`: OPTIONAL.
 JSON object representing the attestation that is the basis of the vouch.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of vouch.
 For information on predefined vouch values see [@!predefined_values].
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `reference_number`: OPTIONAL.
 String representing an identifier/number that uniquely identifies a vouch given about the End-User.
 * `personal_number`: OPTIONAL.
 String representing an identifier that is assigned to the End-User and is not limited to being used in one document, for example a national identification number, personal identity number, citizen number, social security number, driver number, account number, customer number, licensee number, etc.
 * `date_of_issuance`: OPTIONAL.
-The date the document was issued as ISO 8601:2004 `YYYY-MM-DD` format.
+The date the document was issued as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `date_of_expiry`: OPTIONAL.
-The date the evidence will expire as ISO 8601:2004 `YYYY-MM-DD` format.
+The date the evidence will expire as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `voucher`: OPTIONAL.
 JSON object containing information about the entity giving the vouch.
 This object consists of the following properties:
     * `name`: OPTIONAL.
 String containing the name of the person giving the vouch/reference in the same format as defined in Section 5.1 of the OpenID Connect specification for End-User Claims.
     * `birthdate`: OPTIONAL.
 String containing the birthdate of the person giving the vouch/reference in the same format as defined in Section 5.1 of the OpenID Connect specification for End-User Claims.
-    * All elements of the OpenID Connect `address` Claim ([@!OpenID]): OPTIONAL.
+    * All elements of the OpenID Connect `address` Claim (see [@!OpenID]): OPTIONAL.
     * `occupation`: OPTIONAL.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: OPTIONAL.
 String containing the name of the organization the voucher is representing.

-#### utility_bill
+#### Evidence Type utility_bill

-The following elements are contained in a `utility_bill` evidence sub-element.
-NOTE: This type is to be deprecated in future releases.
-Implementers are recommended to use 'document' instead.
+Note: This type is to be deprecated in future releases.
+Implementers are recommended to use `document` instead.

+The following elements are contained in an evidence sub-element where type is  `utility_bill`.

 `type`: REQUIRED.
 Value MUST be set to "utility_bill".

 `provider`: OPTIONAL.
 JSON object identifying the respective provider that issued the bill.
 The object consists of the following properties:

 * `name`: REQUIRED.
 String designating the provider.
-* All elements of the OpenID Connect `address` Claim ([@!OpenID])
+* All elements of the OpenID Connect `address` Claim (see [@!OpenID])

 `date`: OPTIONAL.
-String in ISO 8601:2004 `YYYY-MM-DD` format containing the date when this bill was issued.
+String in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format containing the date when this bill was issued.

 `method`: OPTIONAL.
 The method used to verify the utility bill.
 For information on predefined method values see [@!predefined_values].

 `time`: OPTIONAL.
-Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the utility bill was verified.
+Time stamp in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the utility bill was verified.

-#### electronic_signature
+#### Evidence Type electronic_signature

 The following elements are contained in a `electronic_signature` evidence sub-element.

 `type`: REQUIRED.
-Value MUST be set to "electronic_signature".
+Value MUST be set to `electronic_signature`.

 `signature_type`: REQUIRED.
 String denoting the type of signature used as evidence.
 The value range might be restricted by the respective trust framework.